umonaca/obplatform/README.md

 - 2021-11-19:  Release 0.1.4, fixed a minor issue with Python 3.10.0
 - 2021-11-23:  Release 1.0.0
   - Breaking changes:
     - Behavior type (query field) "Occupancy" has been renamed to "Occupancy_Measurement" to keep the name consistent.
 The example above has been changed accordingly.
+The server will reject query field "Occupancy".
   - Added endpoint to check backend server health
+  - Added endpoint to query available behavior types based on Study IDs

 ## TODO

 - Add function to query available studies based on (behaviors, countries, cities, (building type + room type))
-- Add function to query available behavior types based on study ids

 ## API Reference